Threat Model

 • Ed25519 signatures verify sender authenticity

-• Double Ratchet message counters detect replay and reordering
+• Double Ratchet counters and per-message nonces detect replay and reordering

 • Device registry version numbers prevent rollback